 Having trouble opening and closing your windows or issues securing the lock can indicate a few problems.
 First, it is common for windows that were not installed properly to be slightly off-balance, causing issues with opening and closing.
 Installation issues often mean that your windows are not performing as well as they should, which means they aren’t energy efficient.

 It can also just mean your windows are old and the working parts have become rusty or stiff.
 Regardless of the reason, poorly functioning windows are not only frustrating but can also be difficult to close properly, leading to potential leaks.
 Keep in mind issues with locking can be a security issue especially for windows on the main floor and basement.

 The Importance of Window Replacement

-If you have been living with these issues for a while, you are probably seeing a higher energy bill than people with newer, energy efficient windows.
-As well, windows that can’t be opened can interfere with getting fresh air circulating throughout the house when weather allows.
+If you have been living with these issues for a while, you are probably seeing a higher energy bill than people with newer, energy-efficient windows.
+As well, windows that can’t be opened can interfere with getting fresh air circulating throughout the house when the weather allows.
 Combine these issues with the fact that old windows can also be causing moisture damage, and broken locks are a potential security risk, it really is in your best interest to consider replacement windows.

 The Benefits of Window Replacement

 We’ve already covered many of the benefits of window replacement, but here is a quick recap with a few more points to consider: